-Plus, grapefruit essential oil isn’t dubbed the “millennial oil” for nothing.
-This essential oil and its scent arere perfect if you need something from your past to inspire you, or if you just want to bring back some of the youthful vigor and excitement you used to feel when this particular dream or pursuit of yours was all you could think of.
+This essential oil and its scent are perfect if you need something from your past to inspire you, or if you just want to bring back some of the youthful vigor and excitement you used to feel when you were younger.

 Pregnant and breastfeeding women should refrain from using essential oils as many have components that might be adverse to babies.
 Some essential oils are also natural emmenagogues, which promotes menstruation.
 While this effect is typically not strong enough to induce a miscarriage, complications might still occur which could endanger both the mother’s and the fetus’ lives.

 If you have serious conditions for which you’re taking medications, please consult with your health provider on the advisability of using alternative treatments like essential oils.
 Many may have properties that could interfere with the effects of the drugs you’re taking.
 People with epilepsy are also highly discouraged from using essential oils.